 balancer only through an internally generated DNS name in the

 - Serve multiple load balancers from the same DNS domain name, which is otherwise not possible with the auto-generated DNS records.
+This is useful for internal load balancers in a private DNS zone.

 - Register load balancers directly and automatically in Service Directory providing a single repository for all your services in Google Cloud.